Alexander-Shein/EmpCore/README.md

 This folder contains the next layer from `Clean Layers`: `Aplication Layer` which contains software use cases.
 Use cases ussualy are `commands` and `queries` following `CQRS` patterns.
 This layer can handle `IntegrationEvents` from other services as well.

+Application layer uses `IMediatr` library to send `Commands` and `Queries`.

 # Infrastructure solution folder
 This folder contains projects for `Infrastructure Layer`.
 It contains implementation details of external services like DataBases repositories, File Storages, APIs, Message Bus etc.
 (P.S.
 Ussualy for DataBase repositories a new project is created but actually it isn't an another layer.
 It's a `Infrastructure Layer` as well.
 Because it's big so ussualy it's better to create a new project for it.)

+It contains base classes for a repository pattern from `Domain Driven Design`.
+A `Repository` can load or save `Aggregate Roots` only.
+It contains `IUnitOfWork` patten as well.

+There's a IMessageBus implementation: `CAP library` which uses `Azure Message Bus` to publish/subscribe `integration events` between `Microservices`.

 # Presentation solution folder
 This folder contains `Presentation Layer` projects.
 Here you can find projects for a WebApi but it can be gRPC, UI, WCF etc.

 # QueryStack solution folder
+This folder contains projects for `Queries`.
+In the current implementation the `CQRS` patterns are applied which means that commands and queries are splitted.
+I use abstractions from the layered arhitecture for `DomainStack` for `commands`.
+For `QueryStack` we don't need complex layers.
+We just need to return data as fast as possible. `QueryStack` goes outside of the arhitecture without any layers.

+- `DomainStack` uses EntityFrameworkCore in repositories
+- `QueryStack` uses fast Dapper

+P.S.
+Because of using `CQRS` it allows me to use different connection strings for `QueryStack` queries and `DomainStack` repositories.
+It allows to have 2 different DataBases: OLTPDataBase for cammands and ReadOnlyDataBase for queries.
+I can significantly improve perfomance without changing code.

 1) Domain Driven Design